-In 2018 a slight increase in completions compared to the previous year.
-This was largely due to the completion of 26 affordable homes in Succoth (Arrochar H2)
+• In 2018 a slight increase in completions compared to the previous year.
+This was largely due to the completion of 26 affordable homes in Succoth (Arrochar H2).

-- In 2019 two sites in Callander H2 Telephone Exchange and Callander H1 Pearl Street were completed, as well as the windfall development at Dumbain of 26 affordable homes - In 2020, low levels of completions due to impact of COVID pandemic.
-However, 5 of the 24 units at Balloch MU2 were completed in addition to windfall completions.
+- In 2019 two sites in Callander H2 Telephone Exchange and Callander H1 Pearl Street were completed, as well as the windfall development at Dumbain of 26 affordable homes. - In 2020, low levels of completions due to the impact of COVID pandemic and a proportion of the units programmed for 2020 were instead completed in 2021 However, 5 of the 24 units at Balloch MU2 were completed that year in addition to windfall completions. - In 2021 50 affordable homes were completed at Claish Farm Callander MU2 and the remaining 19 units were completed at Balloch MU2 Carrochan Road.